jdsimard/py-linear-DAEs/README.md

 system = ld.LinearDAE(A, B, C, D, E, label="System 1")
 ```
-The LinearDAE constructor checks that dimensions are consistent, and it will also check if the system is regular (having unique solutions for consistent initial conditions).
+The LinearDAE constructor checks that dimensions are consistent (the system must be square or rectangular), and it will also check if the system is regular (having unique solutions for consistent initial conditions).
+While the constructor will accept rectangular (non-square, but consistent dimension) systems, such systems can't be regular so you will not be able to use the Bode plot tools; however, you can still use the LinearDAE object as a container for passing rectangular systems to modules, etc.

 You can check if the system is an ODE (det(E) != 0), if it is regular, and its dimensions.
 ```